UoMResearchIT/r-tidyverse-digital-humanities/index.md

 This is an abridged and modified version of the Software Carpentry lesson [R for reproducible scientific analysis](http://swcarpentry.github.io/r-novice-gapminder).
 The original lesson includes tuition on using [git](https://git-scm.com/) for source control.
 The University offers a separate course on this, which can be booked online at [http://app.manchester.ac.uk/RGIT](http://app.manchester.ac.uk/RGIT) (university logon required).

+The slide deck used in the course can be found [https://mawds.github.io/r-novice-gapminder/slides/](here).

 The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
 R is commonly used in many scientific disciplines for statistical analysis and its array of third-party